** Disclaimer ** The USMDB mortality data for years 2010-2021 are

 For more information, please begin by reading an overview of the database.
 If you have comments or questions, or trouble gaining access to the data, please write to us (email@example.com).

 Disclaimer: This is a preliminary version of the USMDB.
 We have made our best efforts to deliver a high quality copy of the Database and to verify that the regional life tables contained therein have been constructed on the basis of sound scientific judgement.
 However, we make no warranties to that effect, and we shall not be liable for any damage that may result from errors in the Database.
 Furthermore, while we will seek to continuously update the USMDB, the information herein may not be entirely up-to-date or complete.

 Registration: You must register and create a username and password to download any USMDB data products.
 To register or manage your account, click here.

-Data description: The United States Mortality DataBase provides open access to complete and abridged life tables for every calendar year since 1959 for the 50 U.S. states and the District of Columbia, for the 9 Census Divisions, the 4 Census Regions, and for the nation as a whole.
+Data description: The United States Mortality DataBase provides open access to complete and abridged life tables for every calendar year since 1941 (1959 for Alaska and Hawaii) for the 50 U.S. states and the District of Columbia, for the 9 Census Divisions, the 4 Census Regions, and for the nation as a whole.

 The life tables are provided in six different age by time format and they can be downloaded either as .CSV or as Tab-delimited text files.
 The entire set of life tables can be downloaded in this bundled file (lifetables.zip) or the user can select life tables for a given state, division, region, or the nation from the tables below.